 What I love about this rack system is it gives you the option to mount the legs directly on the camper’s roof or through an interface hardware.

-If your camper has roof tracks, the system’s track mount hardware will allow you to slide the leg on the end of the track easily.
-All you need to do is to drill holes for mounting the leg directly on top of the camper if your camper has no interface.
+If your camper has roof tracks, the system’s track mount hardware will allow you to slide the leg on the end of the track easily. drill holes for mounting the leg directly on the camper top having no interface.
 Very convenient!

 Here’s a detailed video of the entire rack system.

 - Horrible instruction manual ( thus, I included a detailed video of the rack system)

 - The steel is too heavy (causes roof constraints)